securemindorg/ProjectHub/README.md

 ## Advanced Features

-### Storage Settings
-1. Projects can optionally have a designated storage directory for local data.
-2. To configure storage paths for a project:
-   - Navigate to the admin panel.
-   - Click the folder icon next to the desired project.
-   - Use the directory browser to select or update the directory.
-   - Save the changes to finalize the configuration.

-3. Storage paths allow data like notes and tasks to persist locally for each project.

 ### Role-Based Access
 - **Admin Users**:
   - Have full access to manage users, projects, and storage settings.